KjerstiDA/DAT250/dat250-expass1.md

 ### Pending issues
-There was no issue encountered during the assignment that was not resolved..
+There was no issue encountered during the assignment that was not resolved.